You are here: Home » Dictionary

-Second-class roads whose number is prefixed with the letter 'B'.
-Less wide-ranging than other classes of road, B-roads tend to be either minor country roads connecting villages, or town and city streets.
-B-road numbers are only ever three or four digits long.
+Second-class roads, whose number is prefixed with the letter 'B', are known as B-Roads.
+Their standard varies less widely than other classes of road: B-Roads tend to be either minor country roads connecting villages, or town and city streets.
+B-Road numbers are only ever three or four digits long.

 A method of discouraging through traffic in town and city centres.
 Bus gates are short sections of road which are blocked off to all traffic except buses (and sometimes taxis too).

 A lane reserved for the use of buses, and commonly also taxis and bicycles.
 They are usually found on major roads in and out of cities to allow public transport to avoid traffic jams, and it is illegal for other types of traffic to use them.
 They typically operate only for certain hours of the day.